 We are in the process of digitizing our collections.
-The Schulich-Woolf Rare Book Collection and Robertson Davies Collection are hosted through Omeka and continue to grow.
+The Schulich-Woolf Rare Book Collection, Robertson Davies Collection, and Chinese poster collections are hosted through Omeka and continue to grow.
 Images of 18th Century British Political Pamphlets, Canadian Pamphlets, stereoscopic view cards, The Young Ladies’ Journal, and World War I Victory Bonds posters are available online through QSpace.

 - Schulich-Woolf Rare Book Collection

 The Schulich-Woolf Rare Book Collection is focused on history and culture as expressed through early modern printing.
 At its core are the personal collections of Canadian entrepreneur, Seymour Schulich and Queen's Principal, Daniel Woolf.
 Through Mr. Schulich's continued support, W.D.
 Jordan Rare Books and Special Collections is actively adding to the initial 400 volume donation by acquiring 16th-century English printed books.

 Stereoscopic views, or stereo cards, consist of two photographs, taken from slightly different angles and mounted on card, that would appear three-dimensional when viewed through a stereoscope.
 Wildly popular in the mid 19th and early 20th centuries, they were an early mass medium that served a variety of social functions — ideological, aesthetic, or even spiritual — that have, thus far, received little scholarly attention.

 A selection of victory bonds from our extensive World War I poster collection.